Bacton Altar Cloth: History of the dress

+Rediscovery

-The Altar Cloth had survived the centuries as it was considered a sacred object by the parishioners at St Faith's Church in Bacton, where in 1909, it was framed in oak and mounted on the wall above the pews.
+The Bacton cloth was exhibited in London by T W. Colt Williams at a meeting of the Royal Archaeological Institute on 4 June 1885.
+It was also shown at the Society of Antiquaries on 18 June 1885.
+In 1909, the cloth was framed in oak and mounted on the wall above the pews.
 Nearby is the Blanche Parry Monument, the earliest depiction of the Queen as Gloriana.
-For 106 years the framed cloth remained on the north wall, away from direct sunlight, which helped preserve the garment from fading.
+For 106 years the framed cloth remained on the north wall of Bacton Church, away from direct sunlight, which helped preserve the garment from fading.

+In the early 20th century, Sir Lionel Cust, then Surveyor of the King's Pictures, recognised the importance of the cloth, after his wife Sybil Cust researched and published a short biography of Parry.
+Lionel Cust published an article in 1918 about its similarity to the costume of Elizabeth I depicted in her portraits.
+The altar cloth was examined by the dress historian Janet Arnold who wrote about it in 1988, describing the fabric as "silver chamblet" in poor condition.

 Return to prominence

-In the early 20th century, Sir Lionel Cust, then Surveyor of the King's Pictures, recognised the importance of the cloth and published an article in 1918 about its similarity to the costume of Elizabeth I depicted in her portraits.

-In 2015, the garment was researched by Ruth Elizabeth Richardson while writing a biography of Blanche Parry and Lady Troy.
+In 2015, the garment was researched by Ruth Elizabeth Richardson while writing a new biography of Blanche Parry and Lady Troy.
 Richardson recognised the rarity and importance of the cloth.
 Subsequently, Eleri Lynn, a curator at the Historic Royal Palaces who was researching a book on Tudor fashion, saw Richardson's photos of the cloth online.
-Lynn examined the cloth and discovered it was of extraordinarily high quality, while also observing evidence of pattern cutting that ultimately revealed it had been a dress.
+Lynn examined the cloth and discovered it was of extraordinarily high quality, and observed the evidence of pattern cutting that reveals it had been a dress.
 Lynn recognised that it is a unique survival, being the only known cloth with direct embroidery from any museum or collection worldwide.
 This led to the cloth being restored and eventually displayed to the public at Hampton Court Palace.

+Following display at Hampton Court in 2019-20, the cloth subsequently went on display as part of The Tudors: Passion, Power and Politics at National Museums Liverpool from May to August 2022 and later at Guildhall Art Gallery from September to December 2023 as part of the Gold and Silver Wire Drawers 400th anniversary celebrations.